kedro-org/kedro/docs/source/deployment/databricks/choosing_databricks_workflow.md

 # Choosing the Right Kedro Workflow for Databricks

-Kedro supports three main workflows for Databricks: the Databricks Deployment Workflow, the Databricks Development Workflow, and the workflow for Developing Kedro projects on Databricks using notebooks.
-Each of these workflows serves different needs, and this guide will help you choose the right one for your situation.
+Databricks offers integration with Kedro through three principal workflows: The Databricks Deployment Workflow, the Databricks Development Workflow, and the Workflow for Developing Kedro projects on Databricks using notebooks.
+To enhance your development experience, it is crucial to choose the workflow that best fits your project's needs.
+Let's break down the advantages and use-cases of each workflow to help you make an informed decision.

 ## Databricks Deployment Workflow

-This workflow is suited for more advanced requirements, where your code needs to be executed in a structured and reproducible way.
-It is ideal for production deployment as it supports CI/CD and automated/scheduled runs.
-However, if your project requires rapid iteration, this workflow may not be the best choice as it lacks the flexibility needed for rapid development.
+The Deployment Workflow is the go-to choice when dealing with complex project requirements that call for a high degree of structure and reproducibility.
+It's your best bet for a production setup given its support for CI/CD, automated/scheduled runs and other advanced use-cases.
+That being said, it might not be the ideal choice for projects requiring quick iterations due to its relatively rigid nature.

 ## Databricks Development Workflow

-This workflow is perfect if you are looking for an environment that supports rapid development and testing.
-It leverages powerful IDE features and provides the flexibility for iterative development and modifications.
-This workflow is also suitable for beginners who are still getting familiar with Kedro.
-While it can be used for production deployment, a transition to the Databricks Deployment Workflow may be needed for a production-ready setup.
+If you're in the early stages of learning Kedro, or your project requires constant testing and adjustments, the Development Workflow is the way to go.
+This workflow allows you to make the most of your local IDE's capabilities for faster, error-free development.
+It is perfect for development stages and can handle production deployment, but you might need to transition to the Deployment Workflow to fully optimize your project for production.

 ## Developing Kedro projects on Databricks using notebooks

-If you prefer developing and testing your projects in notebooks, this workflow is for you.
-It allows you to work entirely within the Databricks workspace, which can be particularly useful if you want to avoid the overhead of setting up and syncing a local environment with Databricks.
-This workflow also supports rapid iteration.
-However, like the Databricks Development Workflow, a transition to the Databricks Deployment Workflow may be needed for production.
+This workflow is crafted for those who enjoy developing and testing their projects directly within notebooks.
+If you wish to avoid the overhead of setting up and syncing a local environment with Databricks, then this is your workflow.
+The flexibility for quick iterations is there, however, transitioning to the Deployment Workflow might be necessary when preparing your project for production.

 ## Decision-Making Flowchart